VegaDeftwing/OpGuidesHugoSrc/content/Music/Software/musicsoft.md

 {{< hint gray>}}

-Seriously check out [Making Sense of The Linux Audio Stack on Venam's Blog](https://venam.nixers.net/blog/unix/2021/02/07/audio-stack.html).
-It's a rather painfully long read, but if you're trying to do Linux audio it's probably less painful than trying to figure it all out by stumbling though it.
+Seriously, check out [Making Sense of The Linux Audio Stack on Venam's Blog](https://venam.nixers.net/blog/unix/2021/02/07/audio-stack.html).
+It's a rather painfully long read, but if you're trying to do Linux audio, it's probably less painful than trying to figure it all out by stumbling though it.

 {{< /hint >}}